 So I decided to fund my vacation—a week-long music, comedy and tabletop gaming cruise—by applying for the Discover it® Cash Back card.
 I was accepted within minutes, and as soon as my brand-new credit card arrived in the mail, I used it to book my cruise.

-Why did I put a $2,535 cruise booking on a credit card?
-Because the Discover it Cash Back card comes with 14 months of 0 percent intro APR on purchases and balance transfers (11.99 percent to 22.99 percent variable APR thereafter).
-If you’re in a situation where you need to make a big purchase but don’t quite have enough cash to cover it, a 0 percent intro APR card can allow you to make your purchase and pay off your balance before it starts to accrue interest.
+Why did I put a $2,535 cruise ticket on a credit card?
+Because the Discover it Cash Back comes with 14 months of 0 percent intro APR on purchases and balance transfers (11.99 percent to 22.99 percent variable APR thereafter).
+If you’re in a situation where you want to make a big purchase but don’t quite have enough cash to cover it (or would rather cushion the blow by splitting up payments), a 0 percent intro APR card can allow you to make your purchase and pay off your balance before it starts to accrue interest.

 Using a 0% intro APR card to fund a large purchase

-By putting a large purchase on a card with a 0 percent promotional interest rate, I was able to take advantage of the card’s temporary intro APR period to pay down my balance without paying interest.
-Booking a cruise on mine turned out to be a good choice for me—but using a credit card to fund a large purchase can be a risky move.
-If you don’t pay off your big purchase in full before the intro APR period ends, you could find yourself accruing a lot of interest on your unpaid balance in the future.
+Booking a cruise on the Discover it Cash Back turned out to be a good choice for me.
+But it’s important to remember that using a credit card to fund a large purchase can be a risky move.
+If you don’t pay off your big purchase in full before the intro APR period ends, you’ll start accruing a lot of interest on your unpaid balance, making your purchase more expensive in the long run.

 Making the most of a card after the intro APR period